egoist6/openhab-docs/quick_guide.md

 Estimated time: 3 minutes

 We are going to intall openHAB on a Windows PC.
-Almost any Windows PC will do, as openHAB just requires very little resources.
+Almost any Windows PC will do, as openHAB requires very little resources.
 If you want to install openHAB on a different platform, please refer for Step 1 of this Quick Guide to our [Installation Documentation](installation.html).

 ### A. Install OpenJDK runtime v17
 |Steps|Notes|